 It’s important to know who you’re working with so you can decide if we might work well together.

 Ages ago, I was a Microbiology major at the University of Illinois.
-This was slightly after Bacteriology was phased out as a major.
-Now Microbiology is mostly gone, too, in favor of majors like Cell and Molecular Biology.
 I loved the work and went for a masters degree in Microbiology at UC Berkeley.
-But sadly, I discovered that research wasn’t adventurous enough, so I tried something else.
+Sadly, I discovered that research wasn’t adventurous enough for me, so I tried something else.

 I’d always loved to write and became a science writer at The Daily Californian in Berkeley, CA. Then I worked at The Daily Ledger in Antioch, CA. When my husband and I moved to Boston, I worked as a science/medical reporter at the Harvard Health Letter and the Harvard Medical School News Office.
 We had computers back then, but no internet.
 We had to find research articles in the library!
 On paper!
 Can you imagine?!